0x1B05/english/cnn10/content/20240402.typ

 All right, next we take you out onto the Patapsco River to see the remnants of Francis Scott Key Bridge in Baltimore.
 As you may remember, last Tuesday in the early morning hours, a freight ship crashed into a pillar of the famed bridge, causing it to collapse.
 Officials said that the group of the six men working an overnight shift fixing potholes, died when it collapsed.
 Gloria Pazmino has more on what's next for the city of Baltimore:

 So you can see we have been able to get extremely up close to the wreckage of the Dali and we're starting to really get an appreciation and a sense of just how massive this job is going to be.
 You're looking at 4,000 tons of steel and concrete that are sitting on top of that bow.
 That is going to be the most complicated part of this operation, moving all of that debris and taking it off the ship so they can begin this cleanup process.
 And then there's everything that laying below the surface, the part that we can't see, there is more metal, more concrete, more debris in the water.
 And that's going to be critical, because they have to be able to make that safe for the divers whose mission is to get back into the water and continue searching to attempt to recover the bodies of those who were lost.
-But as we are sitting here, you know now finally being able to see it and get up close to it, you really just get the sense of the enormity of the job at hand.
+But as we are sitting here, you now finally being able to see it and get up close to it, you really just get the sense of the enormity of the job at hand.
 But all the officials here have told us that they are confident that they are going to be able to get it done.
 They're working together, have all of the technology necessary, and they're going step by step, taking a meticulous approach to make sure that they get it right and that eventually they can reopen the port, they can start rebuilding, and that is the important symbol for the city of Baltimore.
-And the city of Baltimore and the Sate of Maryland can get cleaned up.
+And the city of Baltimore and the State of Maryland can get cleaned up.
 And people here can start getting back to normal.
 I'm Gloria Pazmino, CNN.

 ==== 参考翻译